xinzhou93/CS280A/content/Project 5A.md

 ## UCB Logo Design

-Using text-conditioned image-to-image translation (SDEdit) on a logo to create a creative course logo design.
+I used text-conditioned image-to-image translation (SDEdit) on a UCB logo to create a creative logo design.

 ### Logo 1: "a cyberpunk city at night"